pangz-lab/adb-verus-install/README.md

     # The parameter varies per phone especially the device serial no.
     ./setup.sh STP0219425010219 H1M1 HYBRID 8
     ```
-    - Wait for the the installation to complete
+    - Wait for the the installation to complete.
     - The device can be disconnected after the installation.
     - ![adb connection](https://github.com/pangz-lab/adb-verus-install/blob/main/scripts/readme_assets/setup1.png?raw=true)
- 7. From your phone, open the `termux` app
+ 7. Open the `termux` app from your phone.
  8. Follow the instruction showing in the terminal starting from `[ Open Termux ]`
     - The command `pkg install termux-api` might not be completed for some installation.
 Just proceed to the next step.
     - ![adb connection](https://github.com/pangz-lab/adb-verus-install/blob/main/scripts/readme_assets/setup2.png?raw=true)